JarekSopinski/TIL/Testing/react-testing-library.md

 ### Simple example of functional test - clicking a button and changing color

-For events, we use fireEvent function, which can be imported from '@testing-library/react'.
+For events, we can use fireEvent function, which can be imported from '@testing-library/react'.

     test('buttons click flow', () => {
         // render App